GenaroLoprete/oooobot/README.md

 # oooobot
-Bot that replace the o's in a message from twich and replace with OOOO the emote from BBTV, an extension from twitch
+Bot that replace the o's in a message from twich and replace with OOOO the emote from BBTV, an extension from twitch.